penpot/penpot-mcp/.serena/memories/task_completion_guidelines.md

 - Ensure all code follows the established conventions
 - Verify JSDoc comments are complete and accurate
 - Check that error handling is appropriate
-- Ensure imports use correct .js extensions
+- Use clean imports WITHOUT file extensions (esbuild handles resolution)
 - Validate that tool interfaces are properly implemented

 ### 5. Integration Testing